 Phillip Schofield apologises to Holly Willoughby and former lover over affair

-Phillip Schofield has said he is sorry for lying to his “best friend” Holly Willoughby, but owes his “greatest apology” to his former lover and colleague.
+Phillip Schofield has said he’s sorry for lying to his “best friend” Holly Willoughby but owes his “greatest apology” to his former lover and colleague.

 The 61-year-old presenter told The Sun the fallout from his secret affair had brought “the greatest misery” to the man’s “totally innocent life”.